 Unlike linmin, all the dfpmin/lbfgs algorithms are multi step algorithms, so they need only be called once to reach the (local) minimum of a function (and will iterate internally).

 "dfpmin" uses an exact line search, and Jim says it requires ~10 function evaluations per line search.

 "dfpmin_armijo" uses an inexact line search, where the step along the search direction only needs to improve the energy by a certain amount, and also make the gradient a certain amount flatter (but not necessarily reach the minimum).
 This ends up being significantly more efficient, as once it gets going only 2-3 function evaluations are needed per line search, and approximately the same number of line searches are needed as for the exact dfpmin.

 "dfpmin_armijo_nonmonotone" uses an even less exact line search along the descent direction, so that the step need only be better than one of the last few points visited.
 This allows temporary increases in energy, so that the search may escape shallow local minima and flat basins.
 Jim estimates this is several times more efficient than the exact dfpmin.

-[This discussion applies only to dfpmin and its variants.
+[This discussion applies only to linmin_iterated, dfpmin, lbfgs and their variants.
 Other minimizers may have different notions of tolerance.]